tox-dev/tox-docker/README.md

         POSTGRES_USER=username
         POSTGRES_DB=dbname

-## Port Mapping
+## Host and Port Mapping

 tox-docker runs docker with the "publish all ports" option.
-Any port the container exposes will be made available to your test suite via environment variables of the form `<image-basename>_<exposed-port>_<proto>`.
-For instance, for the postgresql container, there will be an environment variable `POSTGRES_5432_TCP` whose value is the ephemeral port number that docker has bound the container's port 5432 to.
+Any port the container exposes will be made available to your test suite via environment variables of the form `<image-basename>_<exposed-port>_<protocol>_PORT`.
+For instance, for the postgresql container, there will be an environment variable `POSTGRES_5432_TCP_PORT` whose value is the ephemeral port number that docker has bound the container's port 5432 to.

-Likewise, exposed UDP ports will have environment variables like `TELEGRAF_8092_UDP` whose value is the ephemeral port number that docker has bound.
-NB!
-Since it's not possible to check whether UDP port is open it's just mapping to environment variable without any checks that service up and running.
+Likewise, exposed UDP ports will have environment variables like `TELEGRAF_8092_UDP_PORT` Since it's not possible to check whether UDP port is open it's just mapping to environment variable without any checks that service up and running.

+*Deprecation Note:* In older versions of tox-docker, the port was exposed as `<image-basename>-<exposed-port>-<protocol>`.
+This additional environment variable is deprecated, but will be supported until tox-docker 2.0.